 It was instantly obvious that enjoying the climb was just as, if not more important as getting to the top of the hill.

 In that moment I knew that climbing this very hill was right where I needed to be.
-I didn’t have to push harder or do more.
-All I had “to do” was enjoy the climb.
+Accomplishing your goals doesn’t result from pushing harder or doing more.
+All we have “to do” is enjoy the climb.

 The nature of life is to always be climbing somewhere.
 Being done with the climb is not the goal.
 Reaching the goal is not really the goal.
 Enjoying the climb is the goal – if there even needs to be a goal.